rabidlogic/comicvine-calibre-plugin/README.md

 # Comicvine
 A calibre metadata source plugin for comicvine.com

+Note: This is essentially a long forgotten fork of another comicvine plugin, but I could never get it to work for me.
+Removed the deps on pycomicvine and simplified the API interaction.
+No way near perfect or cool - this just works for me.

 ## Install

 On a Unix system this can be done using: